edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonEnvironmentVariables.md

 ## Configuration Overrides

 !!! edgex - "EdgeX 3.0"
     New in EdgeX 3.0.
 When used, the Configuration Provider is the **System of Record** for all configuration.
-Environment variable overrides no longer have the highest precedence.
+The environment variables for configuration overrides no longer have the highest precedence.
+However, environment variables for standard and command-line overrides still maintain their role and high precedence.

-!!! important - "Configuration Provider is the **System of Record** for all configuration"
+!!! important - "Configuration Provider is the **System of Record** for all configurations"
-    When using the Configuration Provider,  it is the **System of Record** for all configuration.
-Environment variable overrides are only applied when configuration is read from file.
+    When using the Configuration Provider,  it is the **System of Record** for all configurations.
+Environment variables for configuration are only applied when configuration is first read from file.
 The overridden values are used to seed the services' configuration into the Configuration Provider.
-Once the Configuration Provider has been seeded, service's always get their configuration from the Configuration Provider on start up.
+Once the Configuration Provider has been seeded, services always get their configuration from the Configuration Provider on start up.
 Any changes to configuration must be done via the Configuration Provider.
-Changing an environment variable override and restating the service will not impact the service's configuration.
+Changing a environment variable override for configuration and restating the service will not impact the service's configuration.

 ### Service Configuration Overrides